College of Arts and Sciences

 The Department of Computer Science offers programs leading to the Bachelor of Science (BS) and Bachelor of Arts (BA) degrees, the Master of Science (MS) degree, and the Doctor of Philosophy (PhD) degree in Computer Science (CS).
 At the bachelor and master levels, programs of study are available for those who plan to work toward higher degrees, as well as for students planning on careers as computing professionals.

-The department also offers a combined BS/MS degree program designed for academically strong students who wish to pursue an accelerated program culminating in a BS degree and a MS degree in Computer Science.
-Students who have reached junior status and have at least a minimum 3.0 GPA at FSU and a minimum 3.2 GPA in Computer Science BS and CS/mathematics courses should contact the CS undergraduate advisor for more information.
+The department also offers three combined degree programs, Computer Science BS/MS, Computer Science BA/Computer Criminology MS, and Computer Criminology BS/MS, designed for academically strong students who wish to pursue an accelerated program culminating in a bachelor's degree and a MS degree in Computer Science or Computer Criminology.
+Students who have reached junior status and have at least a minimum 3.0 GPA at FSU and a minimum 3.2 GPA in major coursework should contact the CS undergraduate advisor for more information.

 In conjunction with the Department of Biological Science, the department offers an interdisciplinary BS degree in Computational Biology.
 The purpose of this interdisciplinary major is to provide a top-notch educational program for students interested in the areas of computational biology and bioinformatics.
 The program seeks to achieve two goals: (1) to develop an understanding of the issues associated with developing biologically meaningful computational models, and (2) to give students the broad-based education that is needed to create a set of models directed toward solving a practical biomedical problem.